-Streptococcus mutans isolates
+Streptococcus mutans Isolates

-This research was approved by the Research and Ethics Committee of FOP-UNICAMP (Protocol no 078/2007), the volunteers were informed about the procedures and written consent was obtained prior to the commencement of the study.
-Stimulated saliva from 11 volunteers, who participated in a previous study1, evaluating the effect of sucrose on genotypic diversity, was collected for isolation of mutans streptococci.
-Healthy volunteers (18 to 28 years old), who fulfilled inclusion criteria (counts of mutans streptococci in saliva from 103 to 106 colony-forming units (CFU) per mL) and exclusion criteria (antibiotic use for the last 2 months before starting the study, use of any form of medication that modifies salivary secretion, periodontal disease, general/systemic illness) took part in this study.
+This research was approved by the Research Ethics Committee of the Dental School of Piracicaba, State University of Campinas (Protocol #078/2007), the volunteers were fully informed about the procedures, and written consent was obtained prior to the beginning of the study.
+Stimulated saliva from 11 volunteers, who participated in a previous study evaluating the effect of sucrose on genotypic diversity1, was collected for isolation of mutans streptococci.
+Healthy volunteers (18 to 28 years old), who fulfilled inclusion criteria (counts of mutans streptococci in saliva from 103 to 106 colony-forming units (cfu) per mL) and exclusion criteria (antibiotic use for the last 2 months prior to the beginning of the study, use of any form of medication that modifies salivary secretion, periodontal disease, general/systemic diseases) took part in this study.
 S. mutans morphological types were isolated, and DNA from these colonies was extracted^{1,18}.
-After this, PCR with specific primers (gtfB and gbpB) was conducted^{18,24} for identification of S. mutans, and then, these isolates were submitted to genotyping protocols by arbitrarily primed polymerase chain reaction (AP-PCR) with 5 different arbitrary primers: OPA 02, OPA 03, OPA 05, OPA 13 and OPA 18.
+Thereafter, PCR with specific primers (gtfB and gbpB) was conducted^{18,24} for identification of S. mutans, and then, these isolates were submitted to genotyping protocols by arbitrarily primed polymerase chain reaction (AP-PCR) with 5 different arbitrary primers: OPA 02, OPA 03, OPA 05, OPA 13 and OPA 18.

-S. mutans isolation and identification
+S. mutans Isolation and Identification

-Stimulated saliva samples were collected, by parafilm chewing, in the morning within fasting condition and without previous teeth brushing.
-Saliva samples were diluted in sterile 0.9% NaCl and plated on mitis salivarius-bacitracin agar (MSB).
-After incubation for 48 h at 37°C in 10% CO2, eight representative morphological types of S. mutans colonies were collected from each sample, subcultured on mitis salivarius agar (MSA) and pure cultures stored at -70°C in 10% skim milk medium10.
+Stimulated saliva samples were collected by parafilm chewing, in the morning, under fasting condition, and without previous toothbrushing.
+Saliva samples were diluted in sterile 0.9% NaCl and plated on mitis salivarius-bacitracin agar (MSB) (Difco, Sparks, MD, USA).
+After incubation for 48 h at 37°C in 10% CO2, 8 representative morphological types of S. mutans colonies were collected from each sample, subcultured on mitis salivarius agar (MSA) (Difco, Sparks, MD, USA) and pure cultures stored at -70°C in 10% skim milk medium10.
 The purity and identity of the isolates were checked by Gram's stain and colonial morphology on MSA.